A landscape of contact manifolds via rational SFT: Introduction

 \subsection{Applications}

 Since $\Hcx$ is a measurement of the complexity of contact topology, the main application of $\Hcx$ is obstructing the existence of exact cobordisms.
-The following theorem answers a conjecture of Wendl \cite{wendl2013hierarchy} affirmatively, although the invariant we use is $\Pl$ instead of algebraic torsion (as opposed to the original conjecture). \begin{thmx} For any dimension $\ge 3$, there exists an infinite sequence of contact manifolds $Y_1,Y_2\ldots,$ such that there is an exact cobordism from $Y_i$ to $Y_{i+1}$, but there is no exact cobordism from $Y_{i+1}$ to $Y_i$. \end{thmx} The above result was obtained in dimension $3$ in \cite{LW}.
-In fact, there are many examples of $Y_i$, the simplest example being the boundary of the product of $n$ copies of a $k$-punctured sphere $S_k$, as we will show in \S \ref{s6} that $\Pl(\partial(S_k)^n)=k$ for $n\ge 2$.
+The following theorem answers a conjecture of Wendl \cite{wendl2013hierarchy} affirmatively, although the invariant we use is $\Pl$ instead of algebraic torsion (as opposed to the original conjecture). \begin{thmx}[Theorem \ref{thm:main} + Corollary \ref{cor:product}] For any dimension $\ge 3$, there exists an infinite sequence of contact manifolds $Y_1,Y_2\ldots,$ such that there is an exact cobordism from $Y_i$ to $Y_{i+1}$, but there is no exact cobordism from $Y_{i+1}$ to $Y_i$. \end{thmx} The above result was obtained in dimension $3$ in \cite{LW}.
+In fact, there are many examples of $Y_i$, the simplest example being the boundary of the product of $n$ copies of $S_k$--$2$-spheres with $k$ disks removed, as we will show in \S \ref{s6} that $\Pl(\partial(S_k)^n)=k$ for $n\ge 2$.
 There are many more examples for Theorem \ref{thm:seq} to hold; see e.g. Theorem \ref{thm:SK} below.

 Following the definition of $\Pl$, it is easy to see that if $Y$ admits a contact structure without Reeb orbits, then $\Pl(Y)=\infty$.
 Therefore, as a corollary, we have the following. \begin{corollaryx} If $\Pl(Y)< \infty$, then the Weinstein conjecture holds for $Y$. \end{corollaryx} In other words, counterexamples to the Weinstein conjecture (if any) should be looked for in the highest complexity level $\infty^P$.
 In particular, the combination of \eqref{RSFT2} in Theorem \ref{thm:RSFT} and Corollary \ref{cor:Weinstein} yields a proof of the Weinstein conjecture for iterated planar open books, which was previously obtained for dimension $3$ in \cite{abbas2005weinstein} and higher dimensions in \cite{acu2017weinstein,acu2018planarity}.
 In some sense, the proof of \eqref{RSFT2} of Theorem \ref{thm:RSFT} endows the ruling holomorphic curve in \cite{abbas2005weinstein,acu2017weinstein,acu2018planarity} with a homological meaning, i.e.\ the ruling curve defines a map that is visible on homology; in particular, such curve can not be eliminated by perturbing the contact form.
 On the other hand, not every contact manifold with finite planarity is iterated planar: for example $\Pl(T^3,\xi_{std})=2$ by Corollary \ref{cor:product}, while $(T^3,\xi_{std})$ is not supported by a planar open book by \cite{etnyre2004planar} (it is, however, supported by a planar \emph{spinal} open book \cite{wendl2010strongly,LVHMW}).
 By functoriality, if there is an exact cobordism from $Y$ to $Y'$ with $\Pl(Y')<\infty$, then the Weinstein conjecture holds for $Y$.